Berkeley buys site from News International

-LONDON (Reuters) - UK housebuilder Berkeley Group (BKGH.L) has bought the former 15-acre east London home of Rupert Murdoch’s British newspapers for 150 million pounds ($233 million), the company said in a statement on Wednesday.
+LONDON, May 30 (Reuters) - UK housebuilder Berkeley Group has bought the former 15-acre east London home of Rupert Murdoch’s British newspapers for 150 million pounds ($233 million), the company said in a statement on Wednesday.

 News International put its Wapping home up for sale last September, abandoning plans to remodel the site after shutting its News of the World Sunday tabloid in the wake of a phone-hacking scandal.

-The site, renamed “Wapping Village” during the sales process, has been vacant since News International moved staff on its newspapers, including The Times and The Sunday Times, into neighboring offices.
+The site, renamed “Wapping Village” during the sales process, has been vacant since News International moved staff on its newspapers, including The Times and The Sunday Times, into neighbouring offices.

-British housebuilder Barratt Developments (BDEV.L) and developer Cooper Group indicated their interest last year.
+British housebuilder Barratt Developments and developer Cooper Group indicated their interest last year.

 Berkeley also said litigation brought by St George’s former head, Tony Carey, and other parties for age discrimination and unfair dismissal has been settled for 5 million pounds before the start of a three week hearing.